rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

 Complete power over money would offer
  *total totalitarianism*.
 Such power would render
- humans into something less than slaves, including those managing the money.
+ us into something less than slaves, including the people managing the money.
-The system itself would need to be all powerful, leaving humans to be obedient
+The system itself would need to be all powerful, requiring us to be obedient
- (in action, speech, and thought) to the monetary principalities that emerge from their own base instincts.
+ (in action, speech, and thought) to the monetary principalities that emerge from our own base instincts.

 Historically, such totalitarianism has proven impossible, collapsing under its own